How to Optimize Your Google Shopping Campaign

 It will increase the ranking of your shopping ads when the target customer uses keywords related to your products.

-Here is a simple structure on how using negative keywords works with your shopping campaigns.
+Here is a simple structure on how negative keywords work with your shopping campaigns.

 And here is the overall structure of the usage of negative keywords in your shopping campaigns from the three campaign priorities.